7P notes: Apple iPad versus drawing tablets

 The best IAF we know of for drawing tablets is with the Wacom Pro Pens that have a <1gf IAF.

-Many people believe the Apple Pencil 2 and Apple Pencil pro have such a s low IAF.
+Many people believe the Apple Pencil 2 and Apple Pencil pro have low IAF that is <1gf.

 Max Pressure